 By analysing ship calls at EU ports it was found that the number of ships calls at EU ports declined by 10% in the 2020 compared to 2019.
-The number of ships calls in May 2021 decreased by 7% compared to the same month in 2019.
+The number of ships calls in July 2021 increased by 6% compared to the same month in 2019.
 The most significantly affected sectors have been the Cruise ships, Passenger ships, Refrigerated cargo ships and Vehicle carriers.
-Meanwhile, the number of Ro-Ro Passenger vessels and Ro-Ro cargo vessels had an increase of 8% and 5% respectively.
+Meanwhile, the number of Ro-Ro Passenger vessels and Ro-Ro cargo vessels had an increase of 22% and 9% respectively.

-The most affected countries are Bulgaria, Croatia, Cyprus, Finland, France, Latvia, Norway, Portugal and Spain.
+The most affected countries are Bulgaria, Croatia, Cyprus, Finland, France, Iceland, Latvia, Norway, Portugal, and Spain.
 The detailed statistics on impact on ship calls to EU ports per Member State, per ship type and even per port can be found in section 3.

 By processing data from MARINFO for 2019, 2020 and 2021, the EMSA report analyses also the impact of the COVID outbreak on the activities of ships flying the flags of EU Member States in terms of calls at any port in the world.
 The total number of calls (at all ports in the world) by vessels flying the flags of EU Member States (UK excluded) in 2020 decreased by 3.5% in comparison to 2019; similarly, the related total gross tonnage decreased by 11.1%.
 In particular, a significant decrease started in mid-March 2020, as an impact of the COVID-19 outbreak escalation across Europe that obliged many EU Member States to put in place lockdown measures.
 From August 2020, however, this trend appeared more stable, alternating small positive and negative monthly variations.
+Up to the current month in 2021 there is an overall full recovery of the number of port call with a positive 2.1% variation to the 2019 values and a decrease of -7.6% of the total gross tonnage calling.
+The most significant port call decreases (2021 vs 2019) are observed in ships flying the flags of Belgium, Bulgaria, and Croatia.
+Latvia, on the other hand, shows a very significant increase this month, compared with the homologous month in 2019.
 The detailed figures are available in section 4.

 EMSA also analyses how the shipping routes from Europe to China and from Europe to the US have been affected.
 In 2020, the ship traffic from Europe to China and the US has declined when compared to same periods in 2019.
-This negative trend continues to be observed with traffic to and from China, but not with US traffic since March 2021.
+In 2021 the traffic to and from China is still below the 2019 values even though increasing above the values from 2020.
+However, the traffic with the US, in particular the exports from the EU have recovered and increased to values above pre-pandemic since March 2021, while the imports from the US are now reaching the pre-pandemic values.
 For more details please refer to section 5 of the report.